Snoop Doggy dog collar? The beatbox vicar

 A vicar who uses beatboxing as a ministry tool has been chosen as a judge for the World Beatboxing Championships in Berlin.

-Reverend Gavin Teyte, from Chard, Somerset, first hit the headlines in 2011 when he created a beatboxing version of the Christian Nativity story, which went viral online.
+Reverend Gavin Tyte, from Chard, Somerset, first hit the headlines in 2011 when he created a beatboxing version of the Christian Nativity story, which went viral online.

 -